Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 latitude-longitude space to a 1-dimensional space such that points that are near each other in the 1-dimensional space are also near each other in latitude-longitude space.
 We can then sort the points based on the 1-dimensional space value.
-If that isn’t clear, the coming examples describing geohash and Hilbert curve spatial sorting should help.
+If that isn't clear, the coming examples describing geohash and Hilbert curve spatial sorting should help.

 Several established systems could be used for spatially sorting the data including [Geohash][geohash], [Hilbert Curve][hilbert], [Uber H3][uber h3], and [Google S2 Geometry][google s2 geometry].
 We only considered the first two methods due to time constraints, but they are conceptually similar to the last two methods.